openhab/openhab-addons/addons/binding/org.openhab.binding.bosesoundtouch/README.md

 ```
 before starting openHAB.
 When this is set the discovery worked on the linux box.

-##### State inconsistency after openHAB2
+##### State inconsistency after openHAB2 startup
 The next known issue is during openHAB2 startup:
 The SoundTouch speakers are contacted in a quite early phase during openHAB2 startup and all status information is fetched.
-But in this stage it seems that the binding files are not pparsed, and so you see invalid states when you open the sitemap.
+But in this stage it seems that the binding files are not parsed, and so you see invalid states when you open the sitemap.
 Just turn the speakers on/off to refresh all states.

 ##### Detailed states missing
 On my devel box I see all the detailed states.
 But on my production box I see that the states seem to be updated accordingly (on the console logs) but the values are not visible within the sitemap.
 Currently I don’t have an idea why.
 Maybe you can drop me a short note if it’s working on your box or not.

-I think that’s all for now….